Do you have Spinal Tumors? Find out what your symptoms mean—in a few painless clicks.

 - Other Symptoms: Some individuals with spinal tumors also report experiencing loss of appetite, nausea, vomiting, weight loss, or feverish symptoms such as chills or high temperatures.

 Are you experiencing any of these symptoms and worry that you may have spinal cancer?
 Do you currently have a cancer located elsewhere in the body, and have started to experience the above symptoms?
 Call NYC Spine today to set up an appointment with our Harvard-trained, board certified, Dr. Frazier.
 With over 20 years of surgical experience, Dr. Frazier will work one-on-one with you to ensure that you receive a proper diagnosis and speedy treatment.
+(To discover how used PLIF to excise a patient’s spinal tumor, visit our blog – “Case Study: Surgical Treatment of Secondary Spinal Tumors.“)

 Need expert guidance for Spinal Tumor treatments?